Experience history, together.

-Stories are always better when shared.
-Bring your group to the Chicago History Museum and walk in the footsteps of the city’s past together.
-Groups of ten or more receive a discount when reserving at least four weeks in advance.
+Stories are always better when shared!
+Bring your group to the Chicago History Museum and walk in the footsteps of the city’s past on a private tour.
+Groups of ten or more adults receive a discount when reserving at least four weeks in advance.

 Whether you are a professional tour operator, group planner, or you simply have a lot of friends and family, we have an experience for you.
-Customized itineraries, Museum tours, city tours, and a variety of lunch options are just some of the ways in which we can specialize your group’s visit.
+Customized itineraries, Museum tours, city tours, and a variety of lunch options are just some of the ways we can specialize your group’s visit.
+We also have virtual options.

 Current Offerings